jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Spotlight Management Pack for Scom - tightened the code around calling waffle and NTLM for a customer getting repeated 401 http errors. | SOSSE-5429
 Corrected a problem where the Auto Update failure Alarm can now be cleared after the Auto Update facility has been disabled. | SOSSE-5176

-As a developer I want a complete RESTful Web-API | SOSSE-5167

 Displaying limited number of rows in details drill down. | SOSSE-5018

 Corrected a problem such that when a Spotlight Connection is deleted the associated data in the Spotlight Statistics Repository is also removed. | SOSSE-3347